Madison County

 Honoring Our Glorious Past

-Nine Individuals and Six Teams Were Inducted May 17 Into The 2025 Sports Hall of Fame
+Nine Individuals and Three Teams Will Be Inducted May 16 Into the Sports Hall of Fame Class of 2026

-Nine individuals and six special teams were inducted into the 2025 Class of the Madison County Sports Hall of Fame during the induction dinner that was held May 17th in the EKU Perkins Building and attended by 200 people.
+Nine individuals and three special teams have been selected for enshrinement into the 2026 Class of the Madison County Sports Hall of Fame during the induction dinner that will be held at 5 p.m. on May 16th in the EKU Perkins Building.

 Preserving Special Achievements